tidymodels/recipes/tests/testthat/_snaps/impute_mode.md

     Condition
       Error in `step_impute_mode()`:
       Caused by error in `prep()`:
       !
 The data should be character or factor to compute the mode.
+Not an integer vector.

 # can bake recipes with no ptype